Harry Potter and the Deathly Hallows – Part 2: Accolades

-The film won a number of accolades and nominations.
-Harry Potter and the Deathly Hallows – Part 2 was nominated for Best Art Direction, Best Makeup, and Best Visual Effects at the 84th Academy Awards.
-At the 65th BAFTA awards, the film won the Best Visual Effects award, and was nominated in the Best Sound, Best Production Design and Best Make-up and Hair categories.
+At the 84th Academy Awards, Harry Potter and the Deathly Hallows – Part 2 received nominations for Best Art Direction, Best Makeup, and Best Visual Effects.
+Its other nominations include four British Academy Film Awards (winning one) and four Critics' Choice Movie Awards (winning two).
+The National Board of Review named Deathly Hallows – Part 2 one of the ten best films of 2011.

-The film was nominated for Best Score Soundtrack for Visual Media at the 54th Annual Grammy Awards in 2012.
-It won a Screen Actors Guild Award for Outstanding Performance by a Stunt Ensemble in a Motion Picture.
-The film scored 10 nominations at the annual Saturn Awards, Winning for Best Fantasy Film.
-In the 2011 Scream Awards, the film received a total of 14 nominations, and won in The Ultimate Scream, Best Scream-Play, Best Fantasy Actor (Daniel Radcliffe), Best Villain (Ralph Fiennes), Best F/X, and Holy Sh*t scene of the Year categories.

 Future

 In July 2016, Warner Bros.
-Entertainment, Inc. applied to purchase the rights to the stage play Harry Potter and the Cursed Child, a sequel to Harry Potter and the Deathly Hallows, leading to speculation that the stage play was going to be made into a film.

-In November 2021, Chris Columbus, who directed the first two instalments of the film series, expressed interest in directing an adaptation of Harry Potter and the Cursed Child, with the intent of having the main cast members reprise their roles.
-When The New York Times asked Daniel Radcliffe whether he would return to his role as Harry Potter, he replied that he is not interested at the moment, but would not deny the possibility of returning to it in the future.
+Entertainment, Inc. applied to purchase the rights to the stage play Harry Potter and the Cursed Child, a follow-up to The Deathly Hallows, leading to speculation that the stage play was being planned to be adapted into a film.
+In November 2021, Chris Columbus, who directed the first two instalments of the film series, expressed interest in directing an adaptation of The Cursed Child, with the intent of having the main cast members reprise their roles.
+In March 2022, when The New York Times asked Radcliffe whether he would return to his role as Harry Potter, he replied that he was not interested at the moment, but did not deny the possibility of returning to the role in the future.

+In a Sunday Times interview in August 2025, Columbus confirmed that he maintains close relationships with the original cast but has not spoken to Rowling in "a decade or so".
+He went on to state that the controversy over Rowling's views on transgender people meant that a film adaptation of The Cursed Child with the original cast was "never going to happen".
+In a recent interview with Variety, Columbus spoke of "separating the artist from the art" and described the controversy around Rowling as "just sad, it's very sad", while noting that he does not agree with her views.